zeled3813/independent-study-blog/entries/entry4.md

 ## Takeaways
 - **A problem and the solution to it might not be as complicated as you think.** Honestly, I feel like I wasted my time on extra works for no reason.
 I did not have to spend weeks searching for the solutions to the chain of problems, but it was kinda a must because I had no prior knowledge about this simple solution to install `gosu`.
-And even if I did know about it, I would probably still try to use web IDEs to install `gosu` because of its convenience and the issue with multiple devices when you use your own window terminal.
+And even if I did know about it, I would probably still try to use web IDEs to install `gosu` because of its convenience and the issue with multiple devices when you use your own Windows terminal.
-- **Always make sure that you follow the right instruction and always test things out.** When reading a thread, comment, or offical instruction, make sure you read every single line carefully.
-Do not skip the instruction beecause every line is important for you to accomplish what you want.
+- **Always make sure that you follow the right instruction.** When reading a thread, comment, or official instruction, make sure you read every single line carefully.
+Do not skip the instruction because every line is important for you to accomplish what you want.

 ## Next Step
-- Although I have sucessfully installed `gosu` and begin tinkering with the examples.
+- Although I have successfully installed `gosu` and begin tinkering with the examples.
 I am pretty late on schedule, thus, I need to focus and learn about `opengl`,`rmagick`, and `chipmunk` at a fast pace next week.